 No, Punctuation isn’t considered a specific part of speech according to Grammar, while it’s essential to clarify the sentence’s meaning.

-The reason why natives don’t consider it a part of speech is that they don’t belong to the same category of words.
-Like nouns, prepositions, and other parts of speech, they don’t have letters to showcase their meaning, but marks and symbols.
+Symbol systems or punctuation don’t belong to the same category as other words, which is why natives don’t consider them a part of speech.
+Like nouns, prepositions, and other parts of speech, they don’t have letters to showcase their meaning.

-Here, I’ve included some of the most famous examples of correct and incorrect sentences to identify as an enthusiast reader.
+Here, I’ve included some of the most famous examples of which sentence is correctly written to help you identify them as an enthusiastic reader.

 - My garden has green peppers, carrots, and three different kinds of tomatoes.